-What kids don’t like making a shirt that they can wear and remember the fun that they had during the 2020 Summer Olympics?!?
+What kids don’t like making a shirt that they can wear and remember the fun that they had during the Olympics?!?
 My boys are super excited to do this craft again with me!
 As your family prepares for two weeks of family fun watching the Olympics and learning about God’s world and His heart for the world through my Olympic Family Devotional, kick things off with this fun activity and make your own family Olympic t-shirts.
 It is super easy to do!

 - White t-shirts/tank tops in the right sizes (these from Walmart work great!)

 - Puff paint or Fabric Paint in the Olympic Colors (Red, Black, Yellow, Green & Blue)

 - Disposable Plastic Cup(s) (the mini red Solo Cups work great)